Abdulatif Tiyua

-Abdulatif Tiyua is a Ugandan retired military officer and former rebel leader.
+Abdulatif Tiyua is a retired Ugandan military officer and former rebel leader.
 He served as a Uganda Army (UA) commander during the dictatorship of Idi Amin.
 When Amin was overthrown in 1979 during the Uganda–Tanzania War, Tiyua was imprisoned by the new Ugandan government.
 He was freed in 1985, when Tito Okello overthrew Ugandan President Milton Obote.
 When Okello was defeated by Yoweri Museveni's National Resistance Army, Tiyua joined an insurgency in northern Uganda, and eventually rose to deputy commander of the West Nile Bank Front rebel group.
 Following years of warfare, Tiyua was captured by rebels allied to the Ugandan government in southern Sudan in 1997, and was again incarcerated.
 After being released in 2000, he became chairman of a veterans association and has lobbied for his former rebel comrades to end their insurgency.

 Biography

 Early life and career

 Tiyua was born as a member of the Kakwa people in Maracha District, part of the West Nile Province of Uganda.
 He joined the Uganda Army in 1961, and was lieutenant by 1971.
 When Army commander Idi Amin ousted President Milton Obote in the 1971 coup d'état and installed himself as dictator, Tiyua remained in the military.
 Tiyua considered it his duty to obey the Commander-in-Chief, and thus did not question Amin's dictatorship.
 By 1977, he had risen to lieutenant colonel and commanded the 2nd Infantry Battalion, better known as Gondo Battalion, stationed in Moroto.